BlockchainCommons/SmartCustody/Docs/Case-Study-Keystone.md

 The normal process for using a Keystone is:

-1. Create a wallet on Keystone or import using BIP-39 words or using Shamir's Secret Sharing and SLIP-39 words.
+1. Create a wallet on Keystone or import using BIP-39 words or using Shamir's Secret Sharing with SLIP-39.
 2. Back up wallet by writing down BIP-39 or SLIP-39 words.
 3. Bind Keystone to Mobile App by displaying QR code on Keystone and reading it on Mobile App.
 This transfers account information (a hdpath and xpub) to the Mobile App, encoded as `ur:bytes`.
 4. Receive funds from remote wallet: QR codes can be read from Keystone or from Mobile App ..